mhightower83/BacktraceLog/ReadMe.md

 When doing OTA upgrades, the first 32 words of the user data area is used by `eboot`.
 Offset 64 through 95 can be overwritten.

+For the reset function, some Development Boards toggle `CH_PD`/`CH_EN`, Chip Power Down, instead of `EXT_RST`, resulting in loss of RTC memory content.

 ## `-DESP_DEBUG_BACKTRACELOG_USE_NON32XFER_EXCEPTION=1`
 The downside of using the non32xfer exception handler is the added stack loading to handle the exception.
 Thus, requiring an additional 272 bytes of stack space.
 Not using the exception handler only increases BacktrackLog code size by 104 bytes of FLASH code space. _I am not sure this option should be available._ It defaults to off.